ammarhakim/gkyl/README.md

 The builds are created in a 'build' directory.
 The executable is build/gkyl.
 It takes a single parameter, the name of the LuaJIT script to run.
-Note that, in general, you **can not** run the executable from the build directory.
-(The reason for this is that besides the executable a bunch of LuaJIT files are also needed to run most simulations).
-Hence, the code **must** be installed as shown above.
+The executable should be run from the install directory.

 If you need to clean up a build do: